czr/dashboard/README.md

 The server will be visible on http://localhost:3000

-Note that it should then run automatically on starting Docker.
+Note that it should then run automatically on restarting Docker unless it is explicitly stopped.

 ### Develop